The Cornell Peter and Stephanie Nolan School of Hotel Administration is the most relevant, groundbreaking hospitality business educator in the world.

 – E. M. Statler

-In 1927, at the second ever Hotel Ezra Cornell (HEC) conference, Ellsworth M. Statler pronounced himself “converted.”
+In 1927, at the second-ever Hotel Ezra Cornell (HEC) conference, Ellsworth M. Statler pronounced himself “converted.”
 While many of his fellow hoteliers were behind the creation of the new hotel management program, the self-made millionaire who founded the largest hotel chain of his day, was skeptical.
 He believed those interested in a hospitality career would be better served by on-the-job training than by classroom learning.
-By the end of HEC weekend, he was changed, and so was SHA.
+By the end of HEC weekend, he was changed, and so was the Cornell Nolan School.

 Although Statler died in 1928, he and his wife, Alice, became the school’s founding benefactors.
 Over the years, the Statler Foundation has provided millions of dollars for teaching, research, scholarships, and facilities.
 It was Statler who set Cornell on its way to building the world’s foremost hospitality management program, and his legacy lives on today in the critical role of experiential learning to our students’ experiences.

 From the Inn to Innovative

 During the 20 years following Statler’s visit to Cornell, the Hotel Department—as it was known then—set the standard for excellence in hospitality education.
 But the pioneering program also needed to grow and change to lead.
 So, in 1948, the Statler Foundation funded the construction of Statler Hall, including the Statler Inn, a 50-room “management laboratory.”
 A full-fledged School of Hotel Administration was established two years later.

 In the years that followed, the Nolan School continued to break new ground.
 In 1973, it launched the industry’s first master’s degree program to give senior managers the knowledge and skills required to succeed in what had become an increasingly complex and global industry.
 Expanded executive education courses were also developed to help industry leaders accelerate their careers.